JeetDSharma/JeetDSharma/README.md

 👨‍💻 &nbsp;I am Currently completing my Masters in Computer Science from University of Massachusetts Amherst.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I've graduated with 9.45 CGPA in B.E Computer Science at Mumbai Univeristy.\
 🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.
 <!--
 ✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\